renderedtext/semaphore-docs-new/source/docs/fail-could-not-parse-object.md

 This problem occurs when there have been changes like force-pushes to a git repo which is referenced in a Gemfile.

-The solution is is to comment that gem line in Gemfile, run bundle, uncomment it and bundle again.
+The solution is to comment that gem line in Gemfile, run bundle, uncomment it and bundle again.
 Then the Gemfile.lock will reference a valid git revision.